yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdc-overview.md

 ![How does CDC work](/images/explore/cdc-overview-work2.png)

+YugabyteDB normally purges write-ahead log (WAL) segments after some period of time.
+This means that the connector does not have the complete history of all changes that have been made to the database.
+Therefore, when the connector first connects to a particular YugabyyteDB database, it starts by performing a consistent snapshot of each of the database schemas.

 The Debezium YugabyteDB connector captures row-level changes in the schemas of a YugabyteDB database.
 The first time it connects to a YugabyteDB cluster, the connector takes a consistent snapshot of all schemas.
-After that snapshot is complete, the connector continuously captures row-level changes that insert, update, and delete database content and that were committed to a PostgreSQL database.
-The connector generates data change event records and streams them to Kafka topics.
-For each table, the default behavior is that the connector streams all generated events to a separate Kafka topic for that table.
-Applications and services consume data change event records from that topic.
+After that snapshot is complete, the connector continuously captures row-level changes that insert, update, and delete database content and that were committed to a YugabyteDB database.
 ![How does CDC work](/images/explore/cdc-overview-work.png)

 The connector produces a change event for every row-level insert, update, and delete operation that was captured and sends change event records for each table in a separate Kafka topic.
 Client applications read the Kafka topics that correspond to the database tables of interest, and can react to every row-level event they receive from those topics.

-YugabyteDB normally purges write-ahead log (WAL) segments after some period of time.
-This means that the connector does not have the complete history of all changes that have been made to the database.
-Therefore, when the connector first connects to a particular PostgreSQL database, it starts by performing a consistent snapshot of each of the database schemas.
+For each table, the default behavior is that the connector streams all generated events to a separate Kafka topic for that table.
+Applications and services consume data change event records from that topic.

 The core primitive of CDC is the _stream_.
 Streams can be enabled and disabled on databases.
 Every change to a watched database table is emitted as a record in a configurable format to a configurable sink.
 Streams scale to any YugabyteDB cluster independent of its size and are designed to impact production traffic as little as possible.

-Debezium is deployed as a set of Kafka Connect-compatible connectors, so you first need to define a YugabyteDB connector configuration and then start the connector by adding it to Kafka Connect.

 ![How does CDC work](/images/explore/cdc-overview-work3.png)